Understanding Trauma

 What Is Trauma?

 Trauma is not just what happens to us—it’s what happens inside us when we face overwhelming, painful, or unsafe experiences, especially without the support, safety, or care we needed.
 These experiences can leave deep imprints on our bodies, minds, relationships, and nervous systems.
+Whether your trauma is personal, relational, systemic, or generational—you are not alone, and healing is possible.

 -